How to Meditate When You Struggle to Sit Still

 Yoga positions and breathing exercises will allow you to sit still for much more extended periods of time, even if you have never been able to sit still before.

-Asana And Pranayama Are Doorways to Meditation
+Asana and Pranayama Are Doorways to Meditation

 Using yoga poses and breathing techniques to facilitate meditation is not a novel concept.
 However, many yogic traditions specify progressions that begin with harsh physical procedures and graduate to more delicate mental practices.